AmirElfu/RustSpring/README.md

 ### Linux, building from source

-To compile on debian-based linux distributions, first make sure the require libraries and header files are installed, then simply run `make`:
+To compile on debian-based linux distributions, first make sure the require libraries and header files are installed, then simply run `cargo build --release`:

 #### Dependencies on Debian/Ubuntu
 ```